DavidVorick/CodeCommit/UserSpecification.md

 + anything in the .git folder
 + anything in the logs folder
 + anything in the target folder
-+ anything specified in the .gitignore folder
++ anything specified in the .gitignore file

 The syntax can be used to create new files, so it is okay if the syntax points to a file that does not exist.
 Whatever filepath is specified by the syntax,